RudiBoshoff/chess/README.md

 14. coloured console text (black pieces/ invalid moves/ check etc.): not done

 15. match replays (turn for turn playback with sleep): not done

+Known bugs:
+1. occasional false checkmate
+2. able to castle into check
+3. pawns able to move diagonally even if no piece is avalable for capture

+To run:
+cd into 'chess'
+then run
+> ruby chess.rb